-ITB Lab 1 - HTML basic structure and elements
+Lab - HTML basic structure and elements

 For this laboratory you will need a basic text editor (NOT Microsoft Word) and a browser.
-In the laboratories we recommend notepad++ and Firefox.
-If you are using your own machine, you can download these for free (notepad++ from http://notepad-plus.sourceforge.net).
+In the laboratories we recommend notepad++ and Firefox/Chrome.
+If you are using your own machine, these are free and widely available for download.